13 Anti-Aging Supplements Doctors Trust the Most

 Inflammation: ENERGYbits Spirulina Tablets

 “Algae is nutritious for humans,” says Nicole Avena, PhD, assistant professor of neuroscience at Mount Sinai School of Medicine in New York City and author of Why Diets Fail.
 She points out that spirulina is among the top anti-aging supplements because it may have benefits as an antioxidant, an immune booster, and an anti-inflammatory agent.
 Spirulina in powdered form can be blended small amounts into breakfast smoothies.
-These 49 anti-aging foods could add years to your life.
+(Chlorella vs. spirulina: here’s how these two supplements compare.)